-Homework will be 40% of the final grade.
-10% of your remaining will come from your weekly online video meetings.
-We will have at least 4 of them during this course.
+Homework will be 50% of the final grade.
+Online video meetings will count towards extra credits of 2 points each.
 If you cant meet during the scheduled meeting times then you will have a reschedule a separate meeting time.

 As mentioned above in the Instructional Philosophy of the Course section, I will periodically ask you to write a short paragraph on loose-leaf paper in class on a topic of our choosing.
 The topic may be related to the assigned reading, to a current event in physics, or to a key concept covered in that class period.
 These will be collected and perused by the instructors.
 Answers demonstrating a command of the assigned reading or concepts will be given full credit.
 No numerical or letter grade will be assigned to these questionnaires.
 In cases of university-sanctioned excused absences (e.g., university athletics, religious holidays), it is up to you to inform the me of the absence well in advance of the date, supplying both the dates and your name.
 If have done so and there are quizzes on those dates, you will not be penalized for missing them.